 Crafted from the heart and experiences of L.B.
 Johnson, 'The Book of Barkley: Love and Life Through the Eyes of a Labrador Retriever' takes readers from the author's depths of grief and personal despair to an empowering new life chock-full of love.
 But Johnson's radical life change didn't come from just her renewed faith in God or her friends, but instead from some additional help of a black Labrador called Barkley who taught her the real, innate meaning of love

 In a wholly-unique and uplifting new memoir, Johnson tells the deeply-personal story of her life and experiences with a rambunctious Labrador Retriever named Barkley.
 It's not just a story of one woman and her dog, but a bold journey to discover what love really is, and why learning to live like a dog gives humanity a powerful new meaning.

 what faithfulness is.

 Do not let me die until, for them,

 all danger is driven away.

 Carmon Bernos de Gaesztold, The Prayer for the Dog

 Thank you for supporting the books of L.B.
 Johnson.
-Through your purchase, another animal may find safety or a purpose as 100% of all book sale profits are donated to animal rescue and support groups including Search Dog Foundation, Kevlar for K9s, American Dog Rescue, PAWS of Chicago, Chicagoland Lab Rescue, Lab Rescue of the LRCP, Waldo's Muttley Crew in Indianapolis, Midwest Lab Retriever Rescue, Love of Labs Indiana, Lucky Pup Dog Rescue in San Diego, and many other animal non-profits.
+Through your purchase, another animal may find safety or a purpose as 100% of all book sale profits are donated to animal rescue and support groups including Search Dog Foundation, Kevlar for K9s, American Dog Rescue, PAWS of Chicago, Chicagoland Lab Rescue, Lab Rescue of the LRCP, Waldo's Muttley Crew in Indianapolis, Midwest Lab Retriever Rescue, Love of Labs Indiana, Lucky Pup Dog Rescue in San Diego, and so many other animal non-profits.